 Come out of the St James Church and down the road is a beautiful white dome shining at the end of a street.
 Your immediate impulse is to run to it and see what is it.
 But you might also notice the European style marketplace as you step out of the church.
 This beautiful building was William Fraser’s Bungalow.
-And is now the office of Northern railway.
+And is now the office of the Northern railway.
 You are not allowed inside the building and photography is a strict no-no. You are not even allowed to photograph the board that tells the history of the building.
-Built in 1803, this was originally the tehkhana (dungeon) of Ali Mardan, a Mughal viceroy of Punjab.
+Built in 1803, this was originally the Tehkhana (dungeon) of Ali Mardan, a Mughal viceroy of Punjab.

 Interestingly the domes built on top of this building are very Rajputana in character, and it seems that the architecture of the time either had influences of surrounding areas or the people involved in the building brought in their influences.
 Nevertheless, it is an enchanting building.
 Unfortunately, you can only see it from a distance.

 Move a little ahead towards Kashmere gate and you will see another imposing white colored building which is obviously very British in nature.
 We had no clue, but something about that building attracted us.
-And we stepped in to discover that it was the office of Urdu and Sindhi academy.
-Once upon a time this was the office of Chief Police officer.
+And we stepped in to discover that it was the office of Urdu and Sindhi Academy.
+Once upon a time, this was the office of Chief Police officer.
 Hence the building is called CPO building.
 It is a heritage building, maintained close to its original style.
 But not many people seem to have noticed it.
 As told to us by an Urdu academy official that they try to underplay the heritage nature of this building, otherwise the culture ministry may take it over.
 Wonder if they can keep such a huge building under wraps.

 Behind this CPO building is a city court and you can see the advocates and their associates sitting out on their chairs and tables with their typewriters.
 There is another security forces building and behind that is an execution well.
-Remember the road behind, which is the ring road today, used to be the course of Yamuna in last century.
+Remember the road behind, which is the ring road today, used to be the course of Yamuna in the last century.
 Now when people used to get

-Now when people used to get the death sentence, they used to executed in this well and from here their bodies used to flow into the Yamuna River.
+Now when people used to get the death sentence, they used to be executed in this well and from here their bodies used to flow into the Yamuna River.
 It is more like a garbage dump today, but when you hear the locals tell the execution stories, it still gives you Goosebumps.
 A lady working there actually pointed this well to us and told us to go and see it.
 And an armed forces person explained how it worked.

-Kashmere gate is one of the many gates that lead to the walled city of Shahjahanabad.
+The Kashmere gate is one of the many gates that lead to the walled city of Shahjahanabad.
 This is the only gate with two arched gateways and was made so by the British.
 One gateway was for entry and the other for the exit.
 This northern gate was so named because the kings used to go through this gate to Kashmir during the summer months.
 Delhi summers it seems were ever so dreadful.
 This gate is historically important as this was the point at which the fiercest battle was fought between freedom fighters and the British before the British regained the control over Delhi in September 1857.
 The signs of destruction are still visible at the gate.

 Later when the British established Civil Lines as their residential area, the area around Kashmiri Gate became a busy marketplace.
-You can see the round markets with thin iron pillars and going around Corridors, not very different from CP market design.
-There is erstwhile famous Ritz cinema hall.
+You can see the round markets with thin iron pillars and go around Corridors, not very different from CP market design.
+There is an erstwhile famous Ritz cinema hall.
 Which I was told is no longer operational.
 Evoking nostalgia for the single screen theaters and the landmarks that they used to be.
 The latest landmark in the area is, of course, the new swanky Metro station.
 Which has definitely made some space on the roads beneath it?

 Burra Bazar Delhi